ArcanaFramework/arcana/docs/source/processing.rst

 Class attributes can also be free parameters of the analysis by using the :func:`arcana.core.mark.parameter` instead (*Line 21*).

-The :func:`arca.acore.mark.pipeline` decorator specifies pipeline constructor methods, and takes the columns the pipeline outputs are connected to as arguments (*Line 26 & 54*).
+The :func:`arca.acore.mark.pipeline` decorator specifies pipeline builder methods, and takes the columns the pipeline outputs are connected to as arguments (*Line 26 & 54*).
 More details on the design of analysis classes see :ref:`design_analyses`.